CompuCell3D/PythonScriptingManual/docs/contact_plugin.rst

 .. note::

     CompuCell3D never computes total contact energy.
-Such calculation would be costly and instead CC3D computes a change in Contact energy due to pixel c opy and such calculations are local because we are only examining pixels in a local neighborhood of the change pixel
+Such calculation would be costly.
+Instead, CC3D computes a change in Contact energy from pixel copies, and such calculations are local because we are only examining pixels in a local neighborhood of the change pixel.

 .. |Play| image:: images/icons/play.png
    :height: 14px